h1n3s1ght/h1n3s1ght/README.md

 ![office gif](https://user-images.githubusercontent.com/104242480/167948054-139b8287-ee2c-472d-a9ff-8b85b99d75fc.gif)

+Hey my name is Ben Hines.

+At 19 years old I ventured into the entrepreneurship arena by assisting in the starting of Fanvester.
+This experience with our development team inspired me look further into development.
+I graduated from Miami University with an Interactive Media Studies (or Computer Science equivalent) degree.
+This all while working at Apple in nearly a full-time career while putting myself through school.
+While at Apple I was awarded merits within Apple for having the highest customer survey scores on the technical side of the store twice.
+While in the pandemic, I utilized the free time to increase my technical skills by seeking an AWS Cloud Practitioner Certification and a Certification in General Assembly’s Software Engineering Immersive Course.
+What excites me moving forward, would be to work as a Junior Software Engineer and eventually lead, a multidimensional software-development team.
 I am so happy you are here!
 Thanks for venturing to my README.md or my About Me.

-Aspiring full-stack software engineer.
-Trying to push myself to learn new things daily.
+Actively pushing myself to learn new things daily.
 The last few weeks I have been focused on gathering information from multiple API sources.

 I can not wait to begin working with other classmates in General Assembly Cohort.